p1ratrulezzz/mp3-jPlayer-mod/readme.txt

 == Changelog ==

+= 2.7.3 =
+* Fixed the error message admin-side that occured in some scenarios when saving posts containing player shortcodes.

 = 2.7.2 =
 * Fixed the background colour fill on playlist items when displaying stat counts on the frontend.